zachporreca/staggered_adoption_synthdid/README.md

 staggered_synth_DID(data, untreated, outcome_var,   unit, treatment_var, time_var, iterations)

-Data refers to the data source's name, untreated refers to the value assigned in the treatment column to untreated units, iterations is the number of bootstrap iterations to employ in calculating the standard errors, and the remainder of variables refer to the variable column number.
+Data refers to the data source's name, untreated refers to the value assigned in the treatment column to untreated units, iterations is the number of placebo inference iterations to employ in calculating the standard errors, and the remainder of variables refer to the variable column number.

 Note: Use data frames or matrices, no support for tibbles

 ##UPDATE
-- Standard error calculation has been updated to the bootstrap algorithm suggested by [Clarke et al. 2023](https://arxiv.org/pdf/2301.11859.pdf).
+- Standard error calculation has been updated to the placebo algorithm suggested by [Clarke et al. 2023](https://arxiv.org/pdf/2301.11859.pdf).
 Thanks to [Agoston Reguly](https://github.com/regulyagoston) for finding a bug in the variance calculation code which pushed me to finally adopt this method.
 The bootstrap algorithm comes with a new user input needed: a number of iterations to employ.
 - An initital treatment period variable is no longer needed as an input (Thanks to [Alex Marsella](https://alexmarsella.github.io/) for the suggestion)
 - Updated to fix a small bug, involving creation of initial treatment variable (updated 12/13/2022)